magland/sortingview/src/pages/Home/customBackendInstructions.md

 and then using the [gsutil utility to set this CORS on your bucket](https://cloud.google.com/storage/docs/configuring-cors#configure-cors-bucket).

-4. [Create a Google Cloud service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and give it access to your bucket.

-5. [Create and download credentials for your service account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) to a .json file on the computer where you will be running the backend compute resource
+4. [Create a Google Cloud service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and [download credentials](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) to a .json file on the computer where you will be running the backend compute resource

-6. Give the service account permission to access your bucket with the "Storage Object Admin" role.
+5. Give the service account permission to access your bucket with the "Storage Object Admin" role.

 After creating the bucket, download the credentials to a .json file on the computer where you will be running the backend compute resource.
 Set the permissions so no other users can read the file.